François St-Laurent: Stanley Cup playoffs

-After working in the 2010 Stanley Cup playoffs as a standby in select first round games, St-Laurent was named to the main playoff roster each year since, as part of the first round's twenty officials in twelve straight postseasons.
-He has made the second round five times in his career, picking up on-ice assignments for games between 2017 and 2021, and reached the third round in 2021.
+After working in the 2010 Stanley Cup playoffs as a standby, St-Laurent was named to the main playoff roster each year from 2011 to 2022.
+He was assigned to first round games in twelve straight postseasons.
+He has made the second round six times in his career, picking up on-ice assignments for games between 2017 and 2022, and reached the third round in 2021.

 Notable games

 St-Laurent worked the 2020 NHL All-Star Game, held at Enterprise Center in St. Louis, Missouri on 25 January.
 He also helped work the Skills competition the night before, along with referee Justin St. Pierre and linesmen Michel Cormier and Bryan Pancich.

 He has worked in two outdoor games during his NHL career: The 2015 NHL Winter Classic and the 2016 Heritage Classic.
 St-Laurent has also worked the 2018 NHL Global Series, including an exhibition game between Kölner Haie and the Edmonton Oilers.